16 FAQs people ask about selling your shares back to your company.

-In a private company, the shares are automatically cancelled.
-A public company has the option to cancel the shares or to hold them 'in treasury'.
-Shares held in treasury can later be sold, transferred in connection with an employee share scheme (eg when an employee exercises a share option) or cancelled.
+Bought back shares can be automatically cancelled or can sometimes be held 'in treasury'.
+Shares held in treasury can later be sold, transferred in connection with an employees' share scheme (eg when an employee exercises a share option) or cancelled.

 Treasury shares also offer a technical advantage if you wish to buy back shares and later resell them.
 If you resell the shares for a price at least equal to the price at which you bought them, there will be no reduction in distributable profits.
 Cancelling shares and later issuing new ones, however, does reduce distributable profits and can thus limit your ability to pay dividends.

 Shares held in treasury do not have voting rights, and no dividends of any kind are paid in respect of them.
 However, if fully paid bonus shares (ie requiring no payment) are issued, the company will receive these in respect of any treasury shares it holds.

 Redeemable shares can be 'cashed in' in certain circumstances - the shareholder gets back the money they have paid for their redeemable shares.
 They are normally used to attract investment from venture capitalists, or other outside investors, because they offer an easy exit route for them.